Pakistan Penal Code: History

-The draft of the (British) Indian Penal Code was prepared by the First Law Commission and it was chaired by Lord Macaulay.
+The draft of the Indian Penal Code was prepared by the First Law Commission, and it was chaired by Lord Macaulay.
 Its basis is the law of England freed from superfluities, technicalities and local peculiarities.
 Suggestions were also derived from the French Penal Code and from Livingstone's Code of Louisiana.
 The draft underwent a very careful revision at the hands of Sir Barnes Peacock, Chief Justice, and puisne Judges of the Calcutta Supreme Court who were members of the Legislative Council, and it was passed into law in 1860.
 Macaulay did not survive to see the Penal Code's enactment.

 Though it is principally the work of a man who had hardly held a brief, and whose time was devoted to politics and literature, it was universally acknowledged to be a monument of codification and an everlasting memorial to the high juristic attainments of its distinguished author.
-For example, even cyber crimes can be punished under the code.
+For example, even cybercrimes can be punished under the code.

-Jurisdiction

-Section 1.
-Title and extent of operation of the Code.
-This Act shall be called the Pakistan Penal Code, and shall take effect throughout Pakistan.